zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ## Introduction

 Oracle Machine Learning notebook Apache Zeppelin comes with your Autonomous Database.
 Once data is loaded into the Autonomous Database, you can start using Oracle Machine Learning notebooks to investigate the data and run machine learning models with it.
-In this lab, you will log in as OMLUSER and then import and run the Oracle Machine Learning notebook.
+In this lab, you will import, run and explore the Oracle Machine Learning notebook.
+We'll walk through each step in the notebook and explain the processes used to create a useful model in solving our business problem.

 Estimated Lab Time: 15 minutes